-Like almost all boys growing up in the 50s and 60s I took shop classes in junior high school (now they are called middle schools and tragically the shop classes are gone).
+Like almost all boys growing up in the 50s and 60s in the United States I took shop classes in junior high school (now they are called middle schools and tragically the shop classes are gone).
 Those classes were a lot of fun and I learned a lot.
 I still have some of the projects I made in my metalshop and woodshop classes.
 Photos of two of them are in my Projects section of the website.
-In high school I wasn't able to take any shop classes but I did continue to make things out of wood.
-I still have a couple sets of bookshelves that I made from real mahogany during those years.
+In high school during the mid-1960s I wasn't able to take any shop classes but I did continue to make things out of wood.
+I still have a couple sets of bookshelves that I made from real mahogany for my bedroom during those years.
 I have a photo of one in my Projects section on this website.

 I had been reading Fine Woodworking magazine since the very first issue came out in 1975.
-The true early American styles of furniture and other styles featured in the magazine really fascinated me.
+The true early American styles of furniture (primitive,Federal and colonial) and other styles featured in the magazine really fascinated me.
 Pam and I even toured Williamsburg, Virginia partly so that I could see the beautiful furniture and visit the cabinet maker's shop.
 It's a trip I'd recommend to any woodworker and wish I could do again.
-Articles such as Queen Ann Styling in the Summer 1976 issue and Cabriole legs in the Summer 1977 issue provided some design inspiration and an article on doweling by James Krenov in the Summer 1977 issue showed me how I could put pieces of wood together.
+Articles such as Queen Ann Styling in the Summer 1976 issue and Cabriole legs in the Summer 1977 issue provided some design inspiration and an article on doweling by James Krenov in the Summer 1977 issue showed me how I could put pieces of wood together without screws.
 As a result I built a hall tree for the entry of our home.
-It was built with Cabriole legs with spoon feet for the front legs and I carved a fan shape in the drawer.
+I built it with Cabriole legs with spoon feet for the front legs and I carved a fan shape in the drawer.
 While I had the bandsaw to cut the blank for the Cabriole legs most of the work was done with a 4-in1 rasp from Sears and some files that I borrowed from my dad.
-Since my joinery skills were limited I used dowels for all my joints using a Craftsman doweling jig from Sears and dowel points.
+Since my joinery skills were limited I used dowels for all my joints using a Craftsman doweling jig and dowel points from Sears.
 Photos of that hall tree are in my Projects section of the website on the page.
 You might call that my first piece of fine woodworking.
 Looking back at the rudimentary tools I had at the time and my limited skills I'm still amazed every time I pass that hall tree in our home today.

 When we bought our second home in Simi Valley, California Pam made it clear that both cars would be parked in the garage.
 She didn't want them parked on the driveway all the time anymore.
 The garage in that home did have a small side section where I could put a workbench and some tools but my larger woodworking tools were relegated to the back of the garage up against the wall under some hanging cabinets that were there when we bought the house.
 There was no space between the bumpers of the cars and the machines.
-These machines were pulled out only when I was working on a project and I never used the Shopsmith.
-I found this arrangement very cumbersome and turned to other activities to take up my leisure time.
+These machines were pulled out only during the day when I was working on a project and I never used the Shopsmith.
+I found this arrangement very cumbersome and usually turned to other activities to take up my leisure time.
 The Shopsmith and small band saw were finally given to a friend so that I could clear up that space.
 I did still manage to turn out some projects while we lived there but most, except more mantle projects for friends, were more utilitarian than fine woodworking.
-For most of the time we lived there, except for small projects, the closest I came to fine woodworking was another mantle project for that home which is shown on the Home Improvement page.
+For most of the time we lived there, except for small projects, the closest I came to fine woodworking for us was another mantle project for that home which is shown on the page.

 When I neared retirement I told Pam that I needed to get back into woodworking and to do so our next home had to have a dedicated workshop space.
-She agreed and allowed me to start purchasing new tools starting with a SawStop to replace my 1970s Craftsman table saw.
+She agreed and allowed me to start purchasing new tools before I retired starting with a SawStop to replace my 1970s Craftsman table saw.
 Pam knew how dangerous and difficult that saw was because she had helped me make cuts on it over the years.
 The next year for Christmas almost all our family members gave me Sears gift cards.
 I had enough, with a little extra that I had saved, to buy one of their 14" Professional Model Band Saws.
 After that purchase I started adding other machines to my arsenal of tools.
-They included an 8" Grizzly jointer, bench top Delta drill press and a Steel City bench top mortiser prior to our move.
+They included an 8" Grizzly G0490 jointer, a bench top Delta drill press and a Steel City bench top mortiser prior to our move.
 Yes, the vehicles except for our customized PT Cruiser ended up out on the driveway.
-Fortunately Pam was very supportive of my tool acquisition and moving her car out of the garage.
+Fortunately Pam was very supportive of my tool acquisition and moving her car and our van out of the garage.

 With these acquisitions I started pursuing more woodworking projects again even before we retired and moved.
 I made a few trophies for the basset hound clubs we belongto.
 They are shown on the page and a few other things but nothing substancial except for the mantle project that we had to leave behind.
-I did take a class in woodworking through a Woodcraft and built a Shaker side table shown on the page.
+I did take a class in woodworking through a Woodcraft store and built a Shaker side table shown on the page.
 Some work on that table was done as "homework" in my garage.

 As we approached retirement we found a home on over an acre of property in Fallbrook, California.
 This is a beautiful semirural area in Northern San Diego County.
 It sort of reminds me of "Wine Country" in Northern California.
 The home had neither a workshop nor garage.
 With Pam's full support I started designing a workshop/garage building to go on a level area between the house and driveway using some software on my computer.
 The spot was obviously planned for such a building by the previous owner.
-My video on the shop's construction tells the rest of the story much better than I can here.
+My tells the rest of the story much better than I can here.
 I was finally going to have my dream woodworking shop.

-When I was setting up my shop I decided that my new venture needed a name.
-Since I was a kid my dad always named his hobby ventures WB because they were his last two initials as well as those of my brother and I as well as my dad's father and grandfather.
+Recently I decided that my venture into woodworking needed a name.
+Since I was a kid my dad always named his hobby ventures WB because they were his last two initials as well as those of my brother and I plus my dad's father and grandfather.
 When I was very young my dad smoked a pipe and made custom pipes from wood, metal and plastic.
 He had the WP Custom Pipes company.
 His WB Woodwork venture created wooden gears for clocks.
 He also hav a WB Aquarium Parts company that made special custom drains and other parts for aquarium filters.
-At one time we even had a HO railroad layout featuring the WB railroad company.
+At one time we even had a HO railroad layout featuring the WB Railroad.
 I can still remember the little engine with WB on the side going down the track.
 Somehow, by sheer coincidence, when Pam and I were thinking of a kennel name for our basset hounds we came up with Woebgon Bassets which went along with the WB theme from my childhood.
 So, in keeping with that tradition WB Fine Woodworking was born.

 In order to tie the name into our bassets which are very familiar to all who know us I decided to use the silhouette of our basset, Joy (GCH CH Woebgon's Kickapoo Joy Juice, ROM), as part of the logo.
 I used a circular saw blade because most of my work includes working on my table saw.
-The words, "Fine Woodworking" were printed in an Arts and Crafts style font because that's my favorite furniture and architectural style.
+The words, "Fine Woodworking" were printed in an Arts and Crafts style font because that's my favorite style of furniture and architecture.

 Where things go from here is totally unknown.
-As I've mentioned elsewhere getting my workshop organized is my current priority.
+As I've mentioned elsewhere, getting my workshop organized is my current priority.
 I'm tired of the mess and searching for tools that should be readily available.
 I'm also adding some finishing touches to the shop/garage that I never had time to do before and my health has improved.
-Now that I no longer have a low limit on my Internet data from my Internet provider, a common curse for those of us who live in rural areas, I've been able to view numerous videos and photos from woodworkers including their workshops on YouTube and the Fine Woodworking magazine website and other places on the Internet.
+Now that I no longer have a low limit on my Internet data from my Internet provider, a common curse for those of us who live in rural areas, I've been able to view numerous videos and photos from woodworkers including their workshops on YouTube, the Fine Woodworking magazine website and other places on the Internet.
 I've recently discovered Instagram and the vast woodworking community that posts there.
 Those combined with Facebook and the woodworking forums that I've been visiting for many years plus numerous woodworking magazines and books have now all given me the ideas and inspiration to get going on the shop clean up/renovation and start building things.
 Thank you all for your inspiration and ideas.

 Since you have found this website you may already be familiar with my social media accounts.
 Just in case you aren't I've included links to them below.
 I'm especially proud of my YouTube channel.
 The channel is still very new and I need better audio and lighting equipment but I'm improving as a host.
 It's a great way to share my ideas and techniques as well as the projects I make with others.
 I spent over 36 years teaching in a classroom so teaching and inspiring others comes naturally.
 If you're interested please subscribe to my YouTube channel.
-The number of subscribers that a channel has as well as viewed minutes are used by YouTube for their rankings.
+The number of subscribers that a channel has as well as viewed minutes, thumbs up and comments are used by YouTube for their rankings.
 Also follow me on Facebook and Instagram.
-The more followers and views I have the better my rankings will be on them.
+The more followers and views I have the better my rankings will be on them as well.